astur/smry/README.md

 * `options` (optional) - object with following options:
   * `sorted` - Boolean. `true` means that object preliminarily sorted.
 Otherwise it will be sorted in `smry`.
 Defaults to `false`.
   * `fractionDigits` - number of digits to appear after the decimal point in every summary field.
 Defaults to 10.
-  * `quantile' - probability (number between 0 and 1) for computing quantile of array.
+  * `quantile` - probability (number between 0 and 1) for computing quantile of array.
 Or array of probabilities.

 Returns object with following fields: